angular-ui/bootstrap/src/buttons/docs/readme.md

-There are 2 directives that can make a group of buttons to behave like a set of checkboxes or radio buttons.
+There are two directives that can make a group of buttons behave like a set of checkboxes, radio buttons, or a hybrid where radio buttons can be unchecked.